 Currently, there is a high market demand for multi-family rental units.
 If a property is already zoned multi-family, then by law City Council cannot deny the request, but only ensure the quality of the development.

 No. City Council cannot deny the request but can only ensure the design and quality of the development meets the City’s Unified Development Code (UDC).

 Yes.
 The City Council can deny a zoning change request if it does not meet the use designated by the Future Land Use Map (FLUM).

 Yes.
-The City Council can grant or deny a zoning change that requires a SUP.
+The City Council can grant or deny a zoning change that requires a Specific Use Permit.

 No. It requires a zoning change, concept plan, and site plan approved by both the Planning and Zoning Commission and the City Council.

 While the city certainly can and does reach out to specific businesses and encourage them to consider locating in Grand Prairie, the city cannot force a business to locate in town.
 It is a function of supply and demand.
 Developers look at density, rooftops, spending habits, demographics, traffic patterns, access, competition, and a variety of factors in selecting the best, most promising for success, locations for their businesses.

 The city portion of your property tax is only about 22% of your total property tax.
 The remainder are:

 While increases in valuations result in additional property tax owed, Grand Prairie’s property tax rate has not increased in the past 29 years.
 The last increase was in 1992.
 The property tax rate was reduced in 1997 and 2000.